Spectral gap of scl in graphs of groups and $3$-manifolds: Spectral gap of -manifold groups

 Suppose $p(g)$ is of infinite order in the sequel.
-As we mentioned earlier, $\pi_1(B)$ is word-hyperbolic and has a discrete faithful action on the hyperbolic plane with finite volume quotient $B$.
-Then $p(g)$ either acts as a parabolic isometry or acts as a (possibly orientation-reversing) hyperbolic isometry. \begin{enumerate} \item If $p(g)$ is parabolic, then it conjugates into a peripheral $\Z$-subgroup of $\pi_1(B)$, which implies that $g$ conjugates into a peripheral $\Z^2$ subgroup of $\pi_1(M)$ and $\scl_{(M,\partial M)}(g)=0$.
+Recall that $\pi_1(B)$ is a lattice in $\PSLtwo\R$ and Gromov-hyperbolic.
+Then $p(g)$ either acts as a parabolic isometry or acts as a (possibly orientation-reversing) hyperbolic isometry. \begin{enumerate} \item If $p(g)$ is parabolic, then it is conjugate into a peripheral $\Z$-subgroup of $\pi_1(B)$, which implies that $g$ is conjugate into a peripheral $\Z^2$ subgroup of $\pi_1(M)$ and $\scl_{(M,\partial M)}(g)=0$.

-\item If $p(g)$ is hyperbolic and $hp(g^n)h^{-1}\neq p(g^{-n})$ for any $n\neq0$ and $h\in\pi_1(B)$.
+\item If $p(g)$ is hyperbolic and $\bar{h}p(g^n)\bar{h}^{-1}\neq p(g^{-n})$ for any $n\neq0$ and $\bar{h}\in\pi_1(B)$.
 Fix a generator $g_i$ for each peripheral subgroup of $\pi_1(B)$.
 Since $p(g)$ acts as a hyperbolic isometry, $hp(g^n)h^{-1}\neq g_i^m$ for any $m,n\neq0$ and any $h\in\pi_1(B)$.
-Then Theorem \ref{thm: scl rel gap for hyp grp} implies $\scl_{(B,\partial B)}(p(g))\ge C$ for a constant $C=C(B)$, where $\scl_{(B,\partial B)}$ denotes scl of $\pi_1(B)$ relative to its peripheral $\Z$ subgroups.
+Then Theorem \ref{thm: scl rel gap for hyp grp} implies $\scl_{(B,\partial B)}(p(g))\ge C$ for a constant $C=C(B)$, where $\scl_{(B,\partial B)}$ denotes scl of $\pi_1(B)$ relative to its peripheral $\Z$-subgroups.
 This implies $\scl_{(M,\partial M)}(g)\ge\scl_{(B,\partial B)}(p(g))\ge C$ by monotonicity of relative scl.

-\item If $p(g)$ is hyperbolic and $hp(g^n)h^{-1}= p(g^{-n})$ for some $n\ge1$ and $h\in\pi_1(B)$.
-Then $h$ must interchange the two endpoints of the axis of $p(g)$, and thus $hp(g)h^{-1}=p(g^{-1})$.
-This implies $\tilde{h}g \tilde{h}^{-1} g=z^m$ for some $\tilde{h}\in\pi_1(M)$ and $m\in\Z$.
+\item If $p(g)$ is hyperbolic and $\bar{h}p(g^n)\bar{h}^{-1}= p(g^{-n})$ for some $n\ge1$ and $\bar{h}\in\pi_1(B)$.
+Then $\bar{h}$ must interchange the two endpoints of the axis of $p(g)$, and thus $\bar{h}p(g)\bar{h}^{-1}=p(g^{-1})$.
+This implies $hgh^{-1} g=z^m$ for some $h\in\pi_1(M)$ and $m\in\Z$.
 Hence the chain $g-\frac{m}{2}z$ is null-homologous.
 Since $p$ preserves scl and $p(g)$ is conjugate to its inverse, we have $\scl_{M}(g-\frac{m}{2}z)=\scl_B(p(g))=0$.
 Since $z$ is peripheral, we conclude that $\scl_{(M,\partial M)}(g)=0$ in this case. \end{enumerate}